 Usability Testing Delivers Real Insights:

 When we help create a website or app we are naturally proud of our achievement.
 However, this means we are less objective and critical of any flaws in the design and functionality of the site or app.
 This is called the IKEA effect.
 We undertake usability testing to obtain a balanced and objective view of digital design and functionality.
-It is essential for providing evidence to support digital optimisation.
+It is essential for providing evidence to support digital optimisation and A/B tests.

 Usability testing is an often under-used form of research, but it frequently identifies new insights and barriers to conversion that we would otherwise be unaware of.
 Your web analytics can tell you the ‘what’, but usability testing will tell you the ‘why’.
 So, what are the benefits of usability testing?